azerothcore/mod-global-chat/README.md

 List of fully functional commands:
 * .chat <$TEXT>
   - Used to talk on the Global Chat
+* . chat on
+  - Used to turn on the feature
+* .chat off
+  - Used to turn off the feature

+## Notice
+Module works with one exception at the moment.
+Players will still recieve the global messages when they turn off global messages.
+So far the .chat off only seems to turn off sending of the global messags.

+## WIP Status
+Currently the only thing left to do is to specify faction only global chatting.

+Fix the issue of player still recieving global messages while setting is off.

+If chat is off, players are not able to send out global messages but will still recieve them.

 # Installation
 ## Core Setup